-In today’s blog we discuss changes in astronomy over two centuries with scientometrics expert Dr. Virginia Trimble, Professor of Physics and Astronomy at the University of California, Irvine.
+In today’s blog we discuss changes in astronomy over two centuries with scientometrics expert Dr. Virginia Trimble, PhD from the California Institute of Technology and Professor of Physics and Astronomy at the University of California, Irvine.

 David: You have a uniquely broad understanding of astronomy and how its subfields have evolved in time over many decades.
 Does any part of astronomy reflect the ideal of continuous progress toward truth or does it all stumble in various ways on the path toward knowledge?